FrancoSirena/coursera-angular/mod5-solution/README.md

 Module 5 solution

-To see it in action go to <a hred="https://francosirena.github.io/coursera-angular/mod5-solution"> https://francosirena.github.io/coursera-angular/ </a>
+To see it in action go to  https://francosirena.github.io/coursera-angular/